-Repainting a super yacht is the single most expensive maintenance task that needs to be carried out on a regular basis.
+Repainting a superyacht is the single most expensive maintenance task that needs to be carried out on a regular basis.
 The average cost of a repaint naturally varies depending on the size of the boat but can regularly run into many millions of pounds.
-A Russian tycoon is in the process of suing a paint manufacturer in the US courts following what he perceives to be a botched paint job on his £200 million, 391-foot super yacht.
+The larger the yacht, the harder it is to get the flawless finish that owners expect.
+Mistakes are costly.

 A Russian tycoon is in the process of suing a paint manufacturer in the US courts following what he perceives to be a botched paint job.
-While redecorating his £24 million estate in Ascot would in itself be an expensive process, his complaint relates to the painting of his £200 million, 391-foot super yacht.
+While redecorating his £24 million estate in Ascot would in itself be an expensive process, his complaint relates to the painting of his £200 million, 391-foot superyacht.
 As a point of interest, the yacht features walls made from sting-ray hide, 3 pools and accommodation for up to 37 staff.
 Annual running costs are in the region of £12 million.